Types of Risk

 Potato skins, wholegrain bread and breakfast cereals, brown rice, and wholewheat pasta are all good sources of this kind of fibre.
 Fibre can help keep bowels healthy, and encourage a feeling of fullness, making it less likely to eat too much.
 Wholegrain, wholemeal and brown breads also contain B vitamins, vitamin E, fibre and a wide range of minerals.

-We do not have local data on consumption of wholegrains.
-Given its prominence in the list of risk factors, this may be an area for local research to help understanding and action.
-Consumption of ‘five a day’ fruit and vegetables is often used as a proxy for quality of diet.
+We do not have local data on consumption of wholegrain.
+Given its prominence in the list of risk factors, this may be an area for local research to help understand and action.
+Consumption of ‘five a day’ fruit and vegetables is often used as a proxy for quality of diet, more information can be found on our Living well page.

 Kidney disfunction (Secondary)